AdelKS/LinuxGamingGuide/README.md

 ## Setup

 You only need `mesa` and `steam` to be able to game.
 Everything else in this guide is optional.
 Steam installs Proton for you.
-Only other Proton versions you want to use need to explicitly installed.
+Only other Proton versions you want to use need to be explicitly installed.
+With a Nvidia GPU, you need install the correct drivers, [see here](#nvidia) (except on CachyOS).

 ## Self-compiling